Man admits killing landlord, lover in her home after she tried to evict him

 Prakash denied having anything to do with her death.

-However he was later charged with her murder.
+However, he was later charged with her murder.

 Members of Heaney's family were in court today and others dialled in via a video link.